mfkiwl/neo-c2/README.md

 4. The library is written in neo-c2.h and you don't need to link any library.
 The library is minimal and keeps learning costs down.
 It has a collection library and a string library.

 5. It has a mixin-layers system.
 You can implement your application in layers.
 Each layer is complete and useful for debugging and porting.
-A vi clone called vico is implemented as an editor implemented in mixin-layers.
-Please refer to it because it is in a directory called vico.
+A vi clone called vin is implemented as an editor implemented in mixin-layers.
+Please refer to it because it is in a directory called vin.

 6. Parallel excuting functions like Go.